-Emergency Response Policy: The University operates an emergency message notification system to deliver subscription-based emergency messages to the campus community.
+Emergency Response Policy: The University operates an emergency message notification system for the purpose of delivering subscription-based, along with mandatory uky.edu email addresses, emergency messages to the campus community.
 The system, known as UK Alert, delivers emergency messages via telephone (cellular and/or VOIP landline), text messaging, email, pager, various social media sites, and indoor/outdoor Common Alerting Protocol-compliant (CAP) notification systems to subscribers and the campus community.
 The objective is to employ a multi-layered approach to deliver emergency messages.
+The University may use all methods of the emergency notification system or a combination of the methods, depending on the situation.